nvivanco/Image_analysis/README.md

     --small-merge-area-threshold 50
 ```

+This part of the pipeline applies the samme segmentation parameters to all specified experiments in the dictionary.
+Therefore, all these experiments should have consistent phase exposure settings.
+If different exposure setting have been applied, it is recommended to apply different segmentations settings to those experiments.

 ### 4\.
 Required User Action

 The script automatically displays the segmented output for visual confirmation.
 After running this stage, you **must visually inspect the segmentation masks** to ensure they correctly identify cell regions before proceeding to the next stage of feature extraction.